codatio/codat-docs/docs/lending/overview.md

 ---
 title: "Lending overview"
-# sidebar_label: Assess
+sidebar_label: Lending
-description: "Learn about the features that make up the Assess product"
+description: "Learn about the features that make up the Lending product"
-# banner_title: Assess
+banner_title: Lending
-# banner_class: assess
+banner_class: lending
-# banner_icon: "/logos/products-clear/assess.svg"
+banner_icon: "/logos/products-clear/assess.svg"
-# banner_image: "/img/banners/assess.png"
+banner_image: "/img/banners/assess.png"
-# banner_text: "Assess helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from the operating systems they are already using.
+banner_text: "Lending helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from the operating systems they are already using.
 You can use that data for automating decisioning and surfacing new insights on the customer, all via one API."
 ---

 import SocialImages from "@components/global/SocialImages";

 <SocialImages imgSrc="/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg"/>

-Assess is built on top of the latest accounting, commerce and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness, and make a comprehensive assessment of your customers.
+Lending is built on top of the latest accounting, commerce and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness, and make a comprehensive assessment of your customers.

 ![](/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg "73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg")

-## Who is Assess for?
+## Who is Lending for?

-Assess is built for anyone who wants to make an assessment of a small business's financial health and performance.
+Lending is built for anyone who wants to make an assessment of a small business's financial health and performance.

-Visit our <a className="external" href="https://knowledge.codat.io/coverage/products/4e02a90f-e61c-463b-9aaf-55b0e5087792" target="_blank">Data coverage explorer</a> to view all accounting, commerce and banking data sources that are supported in Assess.
+Visit our <a className="external" href="https://knowledge.codat.io/coverage/products/4e02a90f-e61c-463b-9aaf-55b0e5087792" target="_blank">Data coverage explorer</a> to view all accounting, commerce and banking data sources that are supported in Lending.

-## Why use Assess?
+## Why use Lending?

 We have done the heavy lifting for you by building integrations to the platforms your customers already use, handling the complexity of standardization and now providing pre-calculated accounting and commerce metrics and easily digestible insights that you didn’t have before, helping you automate and make smarter risk assessments.

-### With Assess, you can:
+### With Lending, you can:

 1. Get to market faster.
 2. Expand your product lines.